a5c-ai/action/README.md

    jobs:
      run-agents:
        runs-on: ubuntu-latest
+       permissions:
+         contents: read
+         issues: write
+         pull-requests: write
+         # For private repositories containing agents:
+         actions: read
+         metadata: read
        steps:
          - uses: actions/checkout@v3
-         - name: Run A5C Agents with Shared Config
+         - name: Run A5C Agents with Remote Config and Agents
            uses: ./path/to/a5c-githubaction
            with:
              github_token: ${{ secrets.GITHUB_TOKEN }}
              config_uri: "https://raw.githubusercontent.com/myorg/shared-config/main/a5c-config.yml"
    ```

+   **Note:** For private repositories containing agents, ensure your `GITHUB_TOKEN` has the `repo` scope.
+The default `GITHUB_TOKEN` in GitHub Actions has sufficient permissions for public repositories but may need additional permissions for private repositories.

 ## Architecture